 Over the following years the Shrine to Our Lady of Lourdes was built; the car park was added and next major addition was the Parish Centre, built with a considerable amount of voluntary labour and officially opened and blessed by Bishop (now retired Archbishop) Kelly in June 1987.

 In July 2002, Canon Stanley retired to his native Ireland to enjoy a well earned retirement near his favourite golf course in Ballybunion.
-Fr. (now Canon) Paul Brindle was appointed Parish Priest and besides being the only priest in what is a relatively large parish, he is the Episcopal Vicar for Clergy as well as being also responsible for the Deanery of St Therese of Lisieux.
-This Deanery includes 23 churches and covers a wide area of North Manchester as far afield as Kersal, Prestwich, Whitefield, Radcliffe, Tottington and Bury
+He was succeeded by Canon Paul Brindle and besides being the only priest in what is a relatively large parish, he was the Episcopal Vicar for Clergy as well as being also responsible for the Deanery of St Therese of Lisieux.
+This Deanery includes 23 churches and covers a wide area of North Manchester as far afield as Kersal, Prestwich, Whitefield, Radcliffe, Tottington and Bury.
+Canon Brindle (always know as Fr.
+Paul) served the parish well for 17 years and moved to a new posting as PP at Our Lady of the Valley Parish, which includes Clitheroe, Sabden and Dunsop Bridge.

 We have to express our gratitude to many Parishioners and also to the outstandingly helpful staff of The Local Studies Dept. at Touchstones.
 It is an outstanding resource; in reply to my initial request, they were able to provide (within minutes) many of the old photographs used here of the Seminary, St Hughs and St Vincents as well as many newspaper cuttings from the Rochdale Observer.